cloudmobi/CloudmobiSSP/android-sdk.md

 1. Upgrade video ad with cache feature.
 2. Support more vast track events.
+3. Interstitisl-ads support two sizes: fullscreen\notfullscreen
+4. Fix bug: the template can be null for advanceNative slotid.

 ### <a name="reference">About Facebook/Admob advertisement</a>：
 ##### [Apply Facebook advertisement](https://developers.facebook.com/docs/audience-network)